 Your privacy is very important to us.
 The following is information that we may collect from you, and how it is used.
-By using our website, www.pacificsandsrecovery.com, you are accepting the practices described in this policy.
+By using our website, www.pacificsandsrecovery.com and our other digital assets, you are accepting the practices described in this policy.

 Information Collection and Use

 We collect information, such as a domain name and IP Address when you visit our website.
 This information does not include any personal information.
 We may also collect information about the type of Internet browser you are using, operating system, what path brought you to our website(s), and which of our web pages you have accessed.